Ruth Bowler, affectionately known as Ruthie, has been a regular in Aussie Racing Cars since 2008. She started her 200th race in the series in 2016.

 Her season was cut short due to needing reconstructive surgery on her left leg.
 This was not the result of a racing accident, but a serious problem with the lymphatic system.
 The surgery meant that she was unable to walk for some time.
 When she returned to the track in February 2018, she had only been walking unaided for three weeks.
-She intends to complete as much of the season as possible and regain as much fitness as she can before she has the next round of operations on her leg.
+Her intention was to complete as much of the season as possible and regain as much fitness as she can before she has the next round of operations on her leg.
 She managed the meetings at Baskerville and The Bend.

 She now races the only original Ford Coupe in the series.